psychemedia/winter-tales/src/gawain_notes.md

 And no-one replied.
 Coughs went around the room, and the knights of Arthur's Court looked at the floor, and avoided the Green Knight's gaze.

-And the Green Knight laughed: "So the house of King Arthur, the knights of the famed Round Table, are all a bunch of wimps?"
+And the Green Knight laughed: "So the house of King Arthur, the knights of the famous Round Table, are all a bunch of wimps?"

 And as he laughed at them for their cowardice, Arthur himself stood up, enraged, and perhaps not a little embarrassed.

 "No-one in this Court is afraid of that challenge", he said, "except, perhaps, for being associated with such foolishness.
-So give me the axe, and I'll take the blow, and let that be that, and be done with it."
+So give me the axe, and I'll take the blow, and let that be that, and let us all be done with it."

 But before he could take the axe, Gawain, his nephew, came leaping up.